 Also, the tufted titmouse visited during the storm, carefully studying our feeder system before diving in as seen in the two images below which show a sequence of his/her reactions.

 The first image shows her assessing the situation; the second shows her going for it (as indicated with a red arrow).

-I am very grateful to say that I did not sustain any danage during Sandy's wrath, and by the last day of October, October the thirty-first, Halloween, I did have a few trick treaters which included a newbie to my garden, a white breasted sparrow and he/she can be seen in the photo-ops below.
+I am very grateful to say that I did not sustain any danage during Sandy's wrath, and by the last day of October, October the thirty-first, Halloween, I did have a few trick treaters which included newbies to my garden, house sparrows and white-throated sparrows and they can be seen in the photo-ops below.

 And this brings me to the conclusion of my review for October 2012, and I'll see you tomorrow for my review of November 2012 re the events in my garden.